 Prerequisites

-If you use a Resource Access Management (RAM) user to deploy the model, make sure that the RAM user has the permissions to use EAS.
-For more information, see Grant the permissions that are required to use EAS.
+If you use a RAM user to deploy the model, the RAM user must have the permissions to use EAS.

 Deploy an EAS service